 Many of our clients love the location of their home, or want to skip the hassle of relocating.
-That’s why they come to us looking for advice on house extension in Northern Ireland.
+That’s why they come to us looking for advice on a house extension.

-This guide deals with extending your home in Northern Ireland, whether it’s several storeys high or a bungalow.
+This guide by Paul Moore, Director of McCann Moore Architects, deals with extending your Northern Ireland home, whether it’s several storeys high or a bungalow.

 Our clients come to us with different requirements for their house extension.
 Our most-requested design project is an extension to a detached home.
 Typically, our clients want a rear or side extension – their motivation is often to add to their living space.

-A rear (or sometimes also side) extension is often the best way for our clients to get a spacious – possibly open plan – living space on the ground floor, plus extra multipurpose space upstairs.
+A rear (or sometimes also side) extension is often the best way for our clients to get a spacious, open plan living space on the ground floor, plus extra multipurpose space upstairs.
 Frequently we open up the kitchen/living area to the back garden.

-How big can my house extension be in Northern Ireland without needing Planning Permission?
+How big can my house extension be without needing planning permission?

 Permitted Development Rights are reasonably generous in Northern Ireland.
 You can achieve a LOT with an extension within your Permitted Development Rights.